7 Best Places to Meet Wild Animals in Japan

 Where to Meet Wild Animals in Japan: Foxes, Monkeys, Dolphins and more

-Let’s check out the list of the best places to meet wild animals in Japan and some of the recommended tour selected by the Unique Experience Japan!
+Let’s check out the list of the best places to meet wild animals in Japan and some recommended tours!

 1. Zao Fox Village

 Over 100 free-range foxes live in the Zao Fox Village (宮城蔵王キツネ村) on the mountain range of Zao in Miyagi Prefecture, Tohoku region.
 There are 6 different species of foxes including Ezo red foxes, Japanese red foxes, silver foxes, cross foxes, platinum foxes and gold platinum foxes.

 Visitors can observe cute and fluffy foxes up close and feed them by following some rules.
 Along with the freely-roaming area, there is also a special area where visitors can have a very rare experience with touching and hugging some of the foxes.

 More info: Zao Fox Village: Cute Fox Heaven in Japan